fghibellini/nix-haskell-monorepo/nix-tests/generating-tests/README.md

 # Generating tests

-If we create a file listing our executables and the packages they reside in, we can map over them and generate a test-case for each.
+If we create a file listing our executables and the packages they reside in, we can map over them and generate a test-case for each of them.

 To achieve this we will use the following helper function:

 ```nix